advanderveer/27067dd17/slot/README.md

    - [ ] reproduce minimal error with vrf sigs failing
   - [ ] work on the threshold functions for: Voters, Proposer and MinVotes
   - [ ] theorize: how to resume after deadlock?
+  - [ ] fix on split tip voter problem:
+    - [x] start with a fixed seed per round, role shouldn't change if a new tip comes along at the same height.
+Still locks up the protocol sometimes
+    - [ ] can we find a common seed even with multiple tips?
+Biggest common subgraph of strongest tips?

 ## Limitations/Problems